uhs-robert/color-chameleon.nvim/README.md

   <a href="https://github.com/uhs-robert/color-chameleon.nvim/network/members"><img src="https://img.shields.io/github/forks/uhs-robert/color-chameleon.nvim?colorA=192330&colorB=C799FF&style=for-the-badge&cacheSeconds=4300"></a>
 </p>
 <p align="center">
-Automatically <strong>adapt your colorscheme</strong> to your environment, just <strong>like a chameleon</strong>.
+  Dynamically <strong>adapt your skin</strong> to the environment you're in, <strong>like a chameleon</strong>.
 </p>

+> [!WARNING]
+> Still under construction.
+Almost done though.
+Ready to release on December 19th 2025.

 ## 🦎 Overview

-**color-chameleon.nvim** lets you set rules for when a colorscheme should be applied.
+**color-chameleon.nvim** lets you set conditional rules for when a colorscheme should be applied.

-Applies colorschemes based on variables such as working directory, environment, buffer properties (filetype/buftype), custom conditions, and/or combinations of each.

-Dynamically adapt your skin to the environment you're in and switch back automatically too.
+These rules are evaluated in order from top-to-bottom on `VimEnter`, `DirectoryChange`, and `BufEnter`; the first matching rule wins.

+This allows you to dynamically apply colorschemes based on any condition, the only limit is your imagination.

 <details>
 <summary>✨ What's New / 🚨 Breaking Changes</summary>